-Running is a difficult situation for jackets.
+Running is a difficult situation for jackets, no matter how well you think your gear is equipped for the demands of the great outdoors.
 On the one hand, you want to be protected from the rain, snow, and hail.
-On the other hand, you’re sweating cats and dogs and need that moisture to vent.
+On the other hand, you’re sweating cats and dogs and need that moisture to vent, but that’s where the best running jackets come into play.
 Gear makers are trying hard to make jackets both waterproof and non-waterproof (aka breathable) at the same time, but most jackets fall toward one end or the other.

 Hardshells are very waterproof.
 They’ll protect you from the elements and keep rain out through storms.
 Softshells are very breathable.
 Sweat evaporates quickly as air flows through.
 There’s a trade-off, though.
 Hardshells don’t breathe as well.
 Softshells aren’t waterproof for as long.

 The holy grail, which doesn’t exist yet, is a jacket that does both perfectly.
 Some are getting close.